Before you start exploring opportunities in the Netherlands you need to define what you are really looking for

 Internet country code: .nl

-Annual vacation: Majority of Dutch take annual vacations during school holidays.
+Annual vacation: The majority of Dutch take annual vacations during school holidays.

 - Summer holidays – between Jul 25 and Sep 1